DanielKehoe/learn-rails-copilot/10_Introduction.md

 - [Business Class](https://businessclasskit.com/) by Josef Strzibny ($249)
 - [Jumpstart](https://jumpstartrails.com/) by GoRails ($249/year subscription)

-With the knowledge you gain in this book, you'll be able to understand how the starter applications work.
+With the knowledge you gain in this book, you'll be able to use any of the starter applications.
 I recommend using your new knowledge to build your own starter application from scratch.
 After that, you can build anything!

 ### Staying In Touch